 An Iced Chocolate Frappuccino at a popular coffee joint contains around 600 calories and 88 grams of sugar.
 What’s a coffee-drinker to do?
 Get plain old coffee or tea—zero calories.
 Or at least stay away from blended drinks, which are usually packed with sugar.

 Remember the “extra” (sour cream) we talked about on Mexican night?
 Half-and-half is another “extra” and you can flavor your coffee with one Tablespoon.
-If you want a snack at the coffee shop, grab a pack of almonds or popcorn.
+If you want a snack at the coffee shop, grab a pack of almonds.
 Walk right on past the pastry case.